Quantum Subdivision Capacities and Continuous-time Quantum Coding: Quantum subdivision capacity with continuous semigroup add-ons

 and $\tilde{\Dm}^\nu_{s_\nu}:\M_{d^{\nu\delta m}}\ra \M_{d^{\nu\delta m}}$ given by

-to obtain the auxiliary states used to implement the encoding and decoding maps from (\ref{equ:Enc}) and (\ref{equ:Dec}) with arbitrary accuracy.
+to obtain auxiliary states for implementing the encoding and decoding maps (\ref{equ:Enc}) and (\ref{equ:Dec}) with arbitrary accuracy.
 Note that these depolarizing channels can be defined as tensor products of local depolarizing channels, by choosing the unitaries in (\ref{equ:EncodUni}) and (\ref{equ:DecodUni}) accordingly.
-This is also depicted in Figure \ref{fig:SGCodingScheme}.
+This is also depicted in Fig. \ref{fig:SGCodingScheme}.